Non-sporting

 However, the Mexican hairless dog is quite a healthy breed.
 They do not suffer from many ailments or diseases.
 A healthier dog will live a longer and happier life!

-The amount you feed your dog will depend on its size, metabolism, age, build, and activity level.
+The amount you feed your dog will depend on their size, metabolism, age, build, and activity level.
 But generally, these dogs should eat 5/8 to 1.75 cups of food divided into two meals every day.
 Only feed them high-quality dog food.

 The price of this dog will depend on the breeder.
 If you purchase a Mexican hairless dog from responsible breeders that ensure the dog is in top health and well-bred, you can expect to pay around AUD 3,000.